Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Sampling and statistical inference using guided processes

 Suppose we can reparametrise $X^\circ = g(Z)$ where $Z$ is standard normal.
 Then a Metropolis-Hastings algorithm for sampling from $\P^\star$ can be constructed by sampling $W \sim N(0,I)$ (independently from $Z$), choosing $\alpha \in [0,1)$ and proposing

-Next, $Z_{\rm new}$ is accepted with probability and upon acceptance $X^\circ$ is updated to $g(Z_{\rm new})$.
+Next, $Z_{\rm new}$ is accepted with probability and upon acceptance $X^\circ$ is updated to $G(Z_{\rm new})$.
 The update step for $Z_{\rm new}$ is often referred to as a preconditioned Crank-Nicolson (pCN) step.

-In evaluating $\Psi(x_{\cT})$, the product of weights, $\prod_{s\in \cS} \weight{}{s}{x_{\pa(s)}}$ may be intractable.
-The Pseudo-Marginal Metropolis-Hastings (PMMH) algorithm \citep{andrieu2009pseudo} is based on the observation that if $\Psi(x_{\cT})$ is replaced with an unbiased estimator, the Metropolis-Hastings algorithm still targets the exact target distribution.
-Here, this algorithm can be used upon realising that $p^\star(x_{\cS} \mid x_{0})$ is the marginal density of
+In evaluating $\Psi(X^\circ_{\cS})$, the product of weights, $\prod_{s\in \cS} \weight{}{s}{X^\circ_{\pa(s)}}$ may be intractable.
+The Pseudo-Marginal Metropolis-Hastings (PMMH) algorithm \citep{andrieu2009pseudo} is based on the observation that if $\Psi(X^\circ_{\cS})$ is replaced with an unbiased estimator, the Metropolis-Hastings algorithm still targets the exact target distribution.
+Here, this algorithm can be used upon realising that $\Psi(X^\circ_\cS) $ can be unbiasedly estimated by

-Therefore, a Metropolis-Hastings algorithm targeting $\pi$ is free from intractable weights and the $y_{\cS}$ samples can simply be dropped.